2025 Lexington shootings: Shootings

 The shooting began around 11:35 am EST when 47-year-old Guy E. House shot Jude Remilien, a Kentucky State Police trooper, near Blue Grass Airport on Terminal Drive during a traffic stop in which Remilien had received a license plate reader alert.
 Remilien had asked House and the driver routine traffic stop questions when House opened fire on him and struck him in the leg.

 Jimmy Alexander, a bystander, used his belt to create a tourniquet for Remilien's leg.
 Alexander was joined by his wife Jessica Alexander and daughter Taylor Hall, two registered nurses who applied pressure to the gunshot wound.
 Mrs. Alexander and Hall also gave Remilien water, checked his pulse, and asked him questions to keep him from falling unconscious.
 They were then joined by Blue Grass Airport officer, Adam Arnold, who radioed for help and applied a proper tourniquet to Remilien's leg.
 The driver of the vehicle House was in also aided Remilien after he was shot.

 After shooting Remilien, the driver and House both exited the vehicle and House got into the driver's seat.
 House then drove to Sayre Christian Village, a retirement community where his mother used to live.
 House confronted a woman in the parking lot who was visiting a family member and stole her vehicle.
 The woman escaped uninjured into the retirement community.

 House then drove to Richmond Road Baptist Church while being pursued by police officers.
 House entered the church through a back door and asked if the mother of his three children was in attendance.
 Parishioners told House that she wasn't there, to which he responded that "someone is gonna have to die" before opening fire.

-House shot 72-year-old Beverly Gumm in the chest, killing her, inside the church before going outside where he killed 34-year-old Christina Combs and injured Gumm's husband and the church pastor.
+House fatally shot 72-year-old Beverly Gumm in the chest inside the church before going outside where he killed 34-year-old Christina Combs and injured Gumm's husband and the church pastor.
 House was then confronted by police who shot and killed him.